The 16 Easiest-to-Grow Vegetables for Novice Gardeners

 Basil

 Herbs are extremely easy to grow, and basil may be one of the most popular.
 It not only smells and tastes delicious, it looks beautiful in the garden and is lovely as an addition to landscaping.
-One warning: It is very frost-sensitive, so be sure to wait until temperatures are consistently above 50 before planting outside.
-Basil is also terrific in containers, but be sure to water regularly to keep it from drying out.
+One warning: It is very frost-sensitive, so be sure to wait until temperatures are consistently above 50 degrees Fahrenheit before planting outside.
+You might look for a variety that is slow to flower and allows for continuous harvest.
+In full sun, plant from seed or from nursery starts.
+Basil is easy to grow in containers, but be sure to water it regularly to keep it from drying out.

 Kale